hmrc/template-play-26-frontend.g8/README.md

-A [Giter8](http://www.foundweekends.org/giter8/) template for creating HMRC Digital Scala Play 2.6 Stateless Frontend
+A [Giter8](http://www.foundweekends.org/giter8/) template for creating HMRC Digital Scala Play 2.6 Frontend

-To create a new project based on the template:
+How to create a new project based on the template?
 ==

 * Install g8 commandline tool (http://www.foundweekends.org/giter8/setup.html)